asgardphp/autoloader/README.md

 To enable it:

-	$autoloader->global(true);
+	$autoloader->search(true);

-By combining global and nestedNamespace, the autoloader will be able to match classes like \Namespace\Class to \Anothernamespace\Class if it has to.
+By combining search and nestedNamespace, the autoloader will be able to match classes like \Namespace\Class to \Anothernamespace\Class if it has to.
 However it is recommended to use class mapping for better performances.

 <a name="namespace-mapping"></a>
 ##Namespace mapping

 Like with composer, you can map a namespace to a specific directory:

-	$autoloader->mapNamespace('Namespace', 'myclasses/');
+	$autoloader->namespaceMap('Namespace', 'myclasses/');

 <a name="class-mapping"></a>
 ##Class mapping

 Like the composer autoloader, you can map a class to a specific file:

 	$autoloader->map('MyClass', 'myclass.php');

 <a name="preloading-files"></a>
 ##Preloading files

+To enable or disable preloading:

+	$autoloader->preload(true); #or false

-You can ask the autoloader to analyse a folder's files whose names start with a capital to help it find global classes:
+You can then ask the autoloader to analyse a folder's files whose names start with a capital to help it find global classes:

-	$autoloader->preload('classes/');
+	$autoloader->preloadDir('classes/');

+	$autoloader->preloadFile('classes/MyClass.php');

 Files like classes\Subfolder\MyClass.php will be mapped to class \MyClass.
-This preloading can be cached if you provide the autoloader with a cache driver:
+The preloading can be cached if you provide the autoloader with a cache driver:

 	$autoloader->setCache(new \Asgard\Cache\ApcCache());

-#todo ^^^^

 ###Contributing